Imran Khan (Trinidad and Tobago cricketer)

-Imran Khan (born 6 July 1984 in Port of Spain) is a West Indian cricketer who plays as a right arm leg spinner.
+Imran Khan (born 6 July 1984 in Port of Spain) is a Trinidadian cricketer who plays as a right arm leg spinner.
 Khan has mainly featured for Trinidad and Tobago in first-class and list-A matches.
 He has also played for Caribbean Premier League teams Barbados Tridents, Jamaica Tallawahs and the St Kitts and Nevis Patriots.

 First class career

 Since 2005 Khan has featured for Trinidad and Tobago in first-class and list-A regional cricketing tournaments.
 He started off as an opening batsman but was soon encouraged by Brian Lara to become a full time leg-spinner.
 In November 2019, he was named as T&T's captain for the upcoming Regional Super50 tournament.
 Khan was later named, in February 2022, T&T's skipper for the 2021-22 West Indies Championship, the regional first-class tournament.
 He has gone on to play more than 100 matches and pick up over 400 wickets in first class cricket.